MatthewBlow/Movie-Review-Hub/README.md

 Web Application URL: http://movie-review-hub-bucket.s3-website.eu-west-2.amazonaws.com

+HTTPS will be impletemented in the coming weeks

 A simple, yet very secure fullstack web application made using Angular, Node JS, Express and MongoDB

 The website was made to be resistant against: